Eligibility criteria

 Before applying for registration

-We recommend you discuss your application with Community Housing Aotearoa or Te Matapihi who may be able to help you decide whether registration is the right pathway for your organisation and to support you in the preparation of your application.
-Here are some additional resources that might help you decide if registration is right for your organisation:
+Community Housing Aotearoa or Te Matapihi may also be able to help you decide whether registration is the right pathway for your organisation.

-• the Public Housing Plan(external link), which will help you understand how your organisation might contribute to the broader housing system by providing housing of the type and in the locations desired by the Government.
+• The Public Housing Plan(external link) which will help you understand how your organisation might contribute to the broader housing system by providing housing of the type and in the locations desired by the Government.

 Before you apply, we encourage you to discuss your housing plans with the funding teams at HUD.
 This will help you determine if your project is likely to attract public funding.
 You can contact the Housing Supply team at public_housing_panel_procurement@hud.govt.nz.